prasannax1/starships/README.md

 The F class is a dedicated escort vessel for the Atlas group.

 It is comparable to a *Saber* in size and function and is built with two aims in mind:
-1. Fit in the space below the main hangar of the E-class
+1. Fit in the space above the main hangar of the E-class
 2. Not win any beauty contests

 ![Ship scale](images/scale/scale-escort.png)

 ##### Structure

-The
+The F class combines a class 1 primary hull with integrated warp engines, class 2 warp nacelles and lots of armor.
+The class 1 hangar has been extended to hold a wing of fighter craft.

+The ship is chock loaded with sensors, phaser banks and torpedoes, so the crew capacity is less than what you would expect from a class 1 habitat.

 ##### Auxillary vehicles